stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 <a class="anchor" name="check-account-member-of-group"></a>
 #### Check if an Account is Member of a Group

 The account resource provides the `isMemberOfGroup` operation.
-This operation returns `true` if the account belongs to a group whose name or href is equal to the passed String value.
-No wildcard substitution takes place internally, just a literal case-insensitive comparison will be executed against groups' name and href.
-Usage example:
+This operation returns `true` if the account belongs to a group whose name or href is (case insensitive) equal to the specified `String` value.
+For example:

 	String groupName = "Foo Group";
 	account.isMemberOfGroup(groupName);